Baby Gas Drops: Uses, Dosage, Interactions And Side Effects

 1. What is the difference between gripe water and gas drops?

 Gripe water and gas drops are over-the-counter liquid supplements used to treat infant colic and gas.
-However, gripe water contains various herbs, sugars, extracts, and baking soda (sodium bicarbonate), which can cause severe side effects.
+However, gripe water for babies contains various herbs, sugars, extracts, and baking soda (sodium bicarbonate), which can have side effects.
 Hence, long-term use in high doses can be harmful to babies.
 Meanwhile, gas drops contain simethicone, an anti-foaming agent used to break up the gas that has no known side effects (10).
 Dr. Alexander opines, “In my clinical opinion, gas drops are more effective and safer than gripe water.
 My concern with gripe water is the lack of a consistent formulation.
 Some gripe waters may include ingredients like sodium bicarbonate or alcohol, which are unsafe for infants.”

 2. Do infant gas drops work immediately?